 Is it really necessary for us to accept a long hours culture in order for architecture or design practices to thrive, or for us to succeed as individuals?

-I’ve just started a new role.
+Earlier this year I started a new role.
 I’m a senior associate in an award winning interior design studio.
+In my last practice I managed a major workplace fitout project of close to 8,500m2.
 I also work 3 days per week.
 A lot of people are surprised at the last sentence.
-Whilst it is not uncommon for women in our industry to work part time after having children – what is uncommon is that I changed jobs without switching to a full time role.
+Whilst it is not uncommon for women in our industry to work part time after having children – what is uncommon is that I changed jobs and managed a major project without switching to a full time role.
 Numerous women, both in design and other industries have told me that my job change is inspiring them to start seriously job hunting and not putting it off, “until they are ready to go full time again”.
 If you are a man thinking this post isn’t for you – think twice.
 Would you like your evenings and weekends back too?
 It’s all part of the same problem.

 There seems to be a belief across our industry, from architects and interior designers through to project managers and clients that you have to work more than full time hours to lead a project.
 That part time won’t work.
 That you should be available to answer questions from clients and contractors at least during all business hours, but preferably during any hours they chose to work.
 This isn’t just an issue for women – I know plenty of men sick of the hours and the pressure too.

 Why has our industry culture developed this way?
 Sorry to say – but what we do isn’t all that critical.
 We are not emergency services – no one’s life is at risk.
 To be really brutally honest – not even that much money is at risk.
 Your clients payroll for a week is much much larger than a week’s corporate rent.
 So why have we developed this crazy notion that everything is super urgent, that a reply can’t wait a day and that everyone has to be working all the time?